xd009642/xd009642.github.io/_posts/2026-04-01-My-Experience-as-a-Rice-Farmer.markdown

 be.

 I asked my brother-in-law about the snakes later on when he came to the truck to get a drink and asked if they're dangerous.
-And that's how I first heard the Japanese word 有毒な (yūdokuna) - or venomous in English.
+He asked if it's brown or "blue" (aoi 青い) - it was brown.
+Also blue here isn't blue but green, historically ao used to mean the entire blue-green spectrum so for some older terms (often things like animal colours), aoi is still used instead of the more modern word for green (midori 緑).
+Anyway, his response to my answer is how I first heard the Japanese word 有毒な (yūdokuna) - or venomous in English.
 Not speaking any English, he further translated it by grabbing his throat and miming frothing at the mouth.

 There are also black kites flying around, they've been known to swoop down and snatch up kittens and there are warning signs in some more populated places about keeping close